emilyselwood/RaspberryTelescope/README.md

 On a pi the live preview can be pretty slow and not exactly live.
 Also on an iPad the browser will not let you set a java script time out for less than a second which causes very low frame rates.

 Make Targets:
-* all : runs just the raspberrytelescope target.
-May be removed later.
-Prefer the raspberrytelescope target
 * raspberrytelescope : Builds every thing at the moment.
 * clean : clean
 * setup : Download and build lua